THAFSEERASALAH/thafseerasalah.github.io/README.md

 FABLAB is a 3D fabrication lab that has been recently set up at our college.
 It is completely amazing considering the possibilities of turning imagination to reality.
 It consists of a lot of machines such as the 3D printer, CNC, laser cutter/engraver and others too.
 I am in the process of diving into the depths of knowledge of how we could turn one’s imagination to reality.
 Actually this seems no less than magic.
 Atleast that is how I feel.
 So, here I am to share my experience at FABLAB, MESCE.
 I hope that anyone who goes through this will get an idea about the technology used in a 3D fabrication lab.
 Well … explore and have fun.

+# DAY 1 [23-08-2017]
+ went well with the introduction by   Mr. Jaseel Muhammed an overview of how the 21 hrs were going to be spent at FABLAB.
+We went through and just got introduced to all the machines we were going to use and play with.
+So, today we entered the magical world and were all set to explore more. we created an account in github.also we get an idea about Rhino.we draw some 3d models.
+## INTRODUCTION OF MACHINES
+* 3D PRINTER

+* VINYLE CUTTER

+* LASER CUTTING MACHINE

+* ELECTRONICS PRODUCTION AND CNC

 # SOFTWARE TOOLS FOR FABLAB
 ## Cura
   The world’s most advanced